stephank/yarn-plugin-nixify/README.md

   # If your top-level package.json doesn't set a name, you can set one here.
   name = "myproject";

-  # Example of adding dependencies to the environment.
+  # Example of adding native dependencies to the environment.
-  # Native modules sometimes need these to build.
+  # Especially dependencies with native modules may need a Python installation.
   buildInputs = oldAttrs.buildInputs ++ [ pkgs.python3 ];

   # Example of invoking a build step in your project.